Specialist mortgage advice

 Skipton has the lowest rate

-Skipton’s Track Record Mortgage is fixed at 5.55% for 5 years with no product fee, the lowest 100% LTV rate on the market.
-Its Delayed Start version begins at 5.61% and the Shared Ownership variant is 5.69%.
+Skipton’s Track Record Mortgage (product code TM080) is fixed at 5.65% for 5 years with no product fee, the lowest 100% LTV rate on the market.
+Its Delayed Start version begins at 5.70% and the Shared Ownership variant is 5.90%.
 To qualify you need 12 months of documented, on-time rent, and your new payment cannot exceed 150% of your current rent.

 How lenders replace the deposit